-AP FACT CHECK: False claims flood Trump-Biden debate
+AP FACT CHECK: False claims swamp first Trump-Biden debate

-WASHINGTON (AP) — President Donald Trump unleashed a torrent of fabrications and fear-mongering in a belligerent debate with Joe Biden, at one point claiming the U.S. death toll would have been 10 times higher under the Democrat because he wanted open borders in the pandemic.
+President Donald Trump unleashed a torrent of fabrications and fear-mongering in a belligerent debate with Joe Biden, at one point claiming the U.S. death toll would have been 10 times higher under the Democrat because he wanted open borders in the pandemic.
 Biden preached no such thing.

-Trump barreled into the debate Tuesday night as unconstrained by the facts as at his rallies, but this time having his campaign opponent and frequently the Fox News moderator, Chris Wallace, calling him out in real time, or trying.
+Trump barreled into the debate Tuesday night as unconstrained by the facts as at his rallies, but this time having his campaign opponent and even the Fox News moderator, Chris Wallace, calling him out in real time, or trying.
 Biden stumbled on the record at times as the angry words flew from both men on the Cleveland stage.

+In just one detour from reality, Trump asserted that the U.S. armed forces will be delivering hundreds of thousands of COVID-19 vaccine doses to the public as soon as a vaccine is available.
+The Pentagon says there is no such plan for national vaccine distribution by military personnel.

-A look at how some of their statements from Cleveland stack up with the facts in the first of three scheduled presidential debates for the Nov.
+A look at how some of the candidates’ statements from Cleveland stack up with the facts in the first of three scheduled presidential debates for the Nov.
 3 election:

 VIRUS DEATH TOLL